onxois/DeepGreenBankHackatron2021/README.md

 Our hackatron 2021 implementation in Java & Eclipse https://www.meetup.com/UKAzureUserGroup/events/274551171/

-We created an index called "DeepGreenIndex", which represents the deforestation in Brazil on a daily base Our goal was to create a new underlying index for investment products.
+We created an index called "DeepGreenIndex", which represents the deforestation in Brazil on a daily base.
+Our goal was to create a new underlying index for investment products.

 Developer Team